Last remaining British hostage named by Hamas as one of three set to be released

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The last remaining British hostage in Gaza has been named by Hamas as one of three people set to be released on Sunday.
+The last remaining British hostage in Gaza has been named by Hamas as one of three people set to be released on Sunday, after 470 days of captivity in what has been described as “ongoing torture” for her family.

-A ceasefire deal, which promised the phased release of hostages as well as a pause in the 15-month Israel-Hamas war, was delayed on Sunday morning and came into force at 9.15am UK time.
+A ceasefire deal, which promises the phased release of hostages as well as a pause in the 15-month Israel-Hamas war, was delayed on Sunday morning but came into force at 9.15am UK time.

-Hamas has named three hostages it plans to release from 2pm UK time, including British-Israeli Emily Damari, 28, who has been in captivity for 470 days.
+The agreement came into effect after Hamas named three hostages it plans to release from 2pm UK time, including British-Israeli Emily Damari.

-A lawyer for her family said there has been no “independent verification” that she will be released.
+The 28-year-old’s mother Mandy Damari, who grew up in Beckenham, south-east London, has fiercely campaigned for her daughter’s freedom, and the release of all Israeli hostages.

-Adam Rose told Times Radio: “No, we’ve not had any independent verification.
-I’ve seen what’s out in public, I’ve been in touch with the family, but not had specific confirmation yet, no.”
+Stephen Brisley, whose brother-in-law is also a hostage, bonded with Ms Damari’s family over their shared experiences, and said he has heard they are “excited and encouraged”.

-He said Ms Damari’s family are in an “impossible position”, adding: “Their daughter, their only daughter, now 28, was taken from her home on October 7 2023, she was injured in the process, and their world’s just been turned upside down while they’re waiting to find out what’s happened to their daughter.”
+“We know that she was shot in the original attack, so we don’t know what her physical state will be, let alone her mental state after all this time.”

-Mr Rose said the “ongoing torture” the family have been through is “unimaginable”.
+A lawyer for Ms Damari’s family told of the “unimaginable” position they have been in.

-He told Times Radio: “I think the idea that a close family member of yours, or of any of your listeners, is taken early in the morning from their home – I visited Emily’s little house on the kibbutz, bullet-ridden and burnt, last January – and it’s pretty unimaginable to think the terror she went through and the ongoing torture that her family has been put through for 470 days, almost 500 days now.”
+Adam Rose told Times Radio: “I visited Emily’s little house on the kibbutz, bullet-ridden and burnt, last January and it’s pretty unimaginable to think the terror she went through and the ongoing torture that her family has been put through for 470 days, almost 500 days now.”

-The lawyer said he has told her loved ones to “prepare for the worst”.
+He said he has warned her loved ones to “prepare for the worst”.

 He told BBC’s Sunday With Laura Kuenssberg: “Our advice has always been until somebody is in your arms and being hugged and they’re alive and well, you have to assume that nothing is happening.
 And, I suppose, prepare for the worst.